*subject to change

 125. Long Distance Relationships, Do They Work?
 Side by Side or Miles Apart…Always Connected

-Brandon Eckard, CFC, and Samuel Keller, CFC, MedFlight of Ohio – MedComm
+Brandon Eckard, CFC, and Samuel Keller, CFC, MedFlight – MedComm

 Whether you are many miles apart, state’s apart or maybe even further, the long distance relationship can be tough and require constant work, dedication and communication.
 This session will spotlight how MedComm overcomes the distance and logistical challenges to provide their dispatching clients with needed and expected elements to make their individual missions safe and successful.
 Learn how communications specialists provide best-in-class customer service while processing requests for transports that include everything from Ambulette, to Emergency and Non-Emergency ALS/BLS, to Mobile ICU, to Rotor-wing and Fixed-wing and from neonatal to adult.
 Learn how MedComm provides a full service commitment, operating with a One-Call-Does-It-All approach and how real-time data and metrics support the multiple air and ground transport programs they serve.
 Learn more about the training program for the communicators and learn how the leadership structure of MedComm provides each program their direct link to MedComm.
 Finally, learn how MedComm’s constant work, dedication and communication is making each one of our long distance relationships successful.